Top 10 Baby Sleep Myths & The Real Deal

 Baby Sleep Myth #9: You should add toys to your baby’s crib to help them soothe

 The toy manufacturers perpetuate this myth ($$$), but this is a big no-no for a few reasons:

 - Safety – before one year of age, we don’t want anything in the crib with the baby.
 Remember – ALONE, on their BACK and in a safe sleep environment, like a CRIB

 - Playing – your baby’s crib is a sleep space, not a play space.
 If we give our baby options of things to do other than sleep, they’ll likely choose that instead of putting themselves back to sleep

 - Stimulating – these toys aren’t soothing for your baby, they are actually stimulating.
 For a comfort item, consider a sleep sack with a built-in lovey for babies under a year or a lovey / stuffed animal / blanket for babies over a year.

 The real deal: Remove any toys, light up star projectors and the like from the crib.
 Invest in comfort items that will help your child to self soothe, like the Bitta Kidda Sleep Sack.

 Baby Sleep Myth #10: Maybe your baby doesn’t need as much sleep as other babies

 It is rare (less than 2%) babies need less than the recommended amount of sleep each day.
 What is more likely is that your baby hasn’t learned that he or she LOVES to sleep and can sleep independently.

 Sleep is in innate ability, but it is also a learned skill.
-It is our job as parents to teach our children how to sleep and to provide the optimal conditions to make it easier on them to learn.
+In my opinion, it is our job as parents to teach our children and sleep is no exception.

 The real deal: Remove sleep associations (nursing, rocking, bouncing, car rides, etc. to put your baby to sleep), create an optimal schedule and soothing routine, and give your baby the opportunity to self-soothe to meet their sleep needs.